biicode/docs/c++/integration.rst

 .. container:: infonote

    Here's how to `automatically build and publish via Travis CI and Github  <http://blog.biicode.com/automatically-build-publish-via-travis-ci-github/>`_.
+You can also `deploy directly with biicode <http://docs.travis-ci.com/user/deployment/biicode/>`_.

 Koding